tomiito/developer-documentation/source/includes/guides/_demand.md

  - QuotaCPI: Allows the end-user to set their purchase price.
 In many cases, integrators will suggest (or command a price) based on the feasibility response.
  - CountryLanguageID: The country-language combination which the survey should be available to.
 Keep in mind that this will affect certain localized standards.
 For example, you would want want to use STANDARD_HHI_INT in all countries outside of the United States and STANDARD_HHI_US for `English - United States` and `Spanish - US` projects.
 Further, you would not want to display the Hispanic nor Ethnicity qualifications outside of the United States.

-<aside class="notice">An additional column in your database for earnings-per-click (EPC) can help you track whether yo are still offering a fair market price as your survey fields and specs change.
+<aside class="notice">An additional column in your database for earnings-per-click (EPC) can help you track whether you are still offering a fair market price as your survey fields and specs change.
 EPC is the revenue per respondent a supplier sends in suppliers and thus the value that the survey provides to the suppliers.</aside>

 #### 3. [Add qualifications](#post-create-a-quota) to the survey.
 The following 7 qualifications are automatically added to US studies: